-In 2020, the MBNI was reimagined as the Michigan Neuroscience Institute (MNI), and on March 1, 2021 Akil and Watson will hand over the reins of the institute to Henry L. Paulson, M.D., Ph.D., who was approved as interim director by the U-M Board of Regents on Feb.
-18, 2021, and Shelly B. Flagel, Ph.D., who has been named interim co-director.
+In 2020, the MBNI was reimagined as the Michigan Neuroscience Institute (MNI).
+On March 1, 2021 Akil and Watson will hand over the reins of the institute to Henry L. Paulson, M.D., Ph.D., and Shelly B. Flagel, Ph.D., who were approved as interim directors by the U-M Board of Regents on Feb.
+18, 2021.
 Read more about their appointments HERE.

 Akil and Watson remain active faculty in the Medical School and will continue to lead vigorous research programs while contributing to U-M’s scholarship in neuroscience.
 They continue a partnership that started in 1978 when both joined the U-M faculty as assistant professors of psychiatry.
 They followed a familiar path to associate professors in 1981 and professors in 1987.
 In 1995, they were appointed co-directors of the Mental Health Research Institute (MHRI).

 A decade later, they shepherded the institute through a transition when, during its 50th anniversary as the MHRI in 2005, the unit was renamed MBNI — a change that underscored the institute’s commitment to fundamental research in brain biology, as well as its translational mission.
 Fifteen years later, the name has changed again, to MNI, but their leadership remained steady.